d2l-ai/d2l-en/chapter_computer-vision/rcnn.md

 1. Compared with the R-CNN, in the fast R-CNN the input of the CNN for feature extraction is the entire image, rather than individual region proposals.
 Moreover, this CNN is trainable.
 Given an input image, let the shape of the CNN output be $1 \times c \times h_1  \times w_1$.
 1. Suppose that selective search generates $n$ region proposals.
 These region proposals (of different shapes) mark regions of interest (of different shapes) on the CNN output.
 Then these regions of interest further extract features of the same shape (say height $h_2$ and width $w_2$ are specified) in order to be easily concatenated.
 To achieve this, the fast R-CNN introduces the *region of interest (RoI) pooling* layer: the CNN output and region proposals are input into this layer, outputting concatenated features of shape $n \times c \times h_2 \times w_2$ that are further extracted for all the region proposals.
-1. Using a fully-connected layer, transform the concatenated features into an output of shape $n \times d$, where $d$ depends on the model design.
+1. Using a fully connected layer, transform the concatenated features into an output of shape $n \times d$, where $d$ depends on the model design.
 1. Predict the class and bounding box for each of the $n$ region proposals.
-More concretely, in class and bounding box prediction, transform the fully-connected layer output into an output of shape $n \times q$ ($q$ is the number of classes) and an output of shape $n \times 4$, respectively.
+More concretely, in class and bounding box prediction, transform the fully connected layer output into an output of shape $n \times q$ ($q$ is the number of classes) and an output of shape $n \times 4$, respectively.
 The class prediction uses softmax regression.

 The region of interest pooling layer proposed in the fast R-CNN is different from the pooling layer introduced in :numref:`sec_pooling`.